matthumphreys/top-cat/README.md

 HTML/JS demo
 ------------

-[This demo](http://s.metro.co.uk/dev/lab/) helps show how it works.
-The source lives in this project's demo folder.
+See this project's demo folder.

 Java code
 ---------